A Framework for Leveraging Partially-Labeled Data for Product Attribute-Value Identification: Methods

-When it comes to inference, the marker embedding is applied to all words within the product name, nudging the model to generalize and output attributes that are relevant to any word present in the product name.
+At inference time, the marker embedding is applied to all words within the input query, nudging the model to generalize and output attributes that are relevant to any word present in the query.
 This enhances the model's capability to recognize and associate attributes with words like \textit{bluetooth} and \textit{neckband}, which did not have valid attribute-value pairs annotated and hence were not marked at training time.

-In the next stage, a Token Classification Value Extraction (ToC-VE) model takes each of the attribute names from the first stage along with the original product name, separated by a special delimiter, \textit{<sep>}.
+In the next stage, a Token Classification Value Extraction (ToC-VE) model takes each of the attribute names from the first stage along with the original query, separated by a special delimiter, \textit{<sep>}.
 It then labels each token with a binary value, for \textit{yes} or \textit{no}, to denote whether it corresponds to a value or not for the chosen attribute.
 This model is trained independently of the first-stage model.
-Since attribute names are used in the training process, it allows the model to learn from closely related attributes which share similarities in the attribute names.
+Since attribute \emph{names} are used in the training process, it allows the model to learn from closely related attributes which share similarities in their names.
 This becomes particularly crucial when dealing with a noisy attribute name ontology, which may include different attribute names conveying the same property, such as \textsc{Model Number} and \textsc{Model No}.